mk-hassan/react-native-learning/README.md

 3. hidden (to hide the statusBar, can take some true/false value)

 > [!NOTE]
-> `backgroundColor` prop is specific for `Android`. but we can just the font color on both platforms using `barStyle` prop.
+> `backgroundColor` prop is specific for `Android`. but we can adjust the font color on both platforms using `barStyle` prop.

 > [!NOTE]
 > barStyle="default" (default value) this corresponds to `dark text on ios` and `light text on android`.